 China and Iran

-On the surface, it is more than a marriage of convenience.
+On the surface, the relationship between China and Iran is more than a marriage of convenience.
 Iran’s geography fits into Beijing’s strategic ambitions, its oil can help supply China’s economic rise and its antagonism toward the United States gives China a potential ally against Pax Americana.

 This realization is likely the origin behind a secretive economic and military deal, details of which were leaked in August.
 Most of the deal remains a mystery, but it is reported to be a 25-year agreement that involves Beijing spending billions in Iran in return for discounted oil and access to some of Iran’s ports and military bases.

-Iran’s motivations for signing such an agreement are obvious.
-While Beijing may want a partnership with Tehran, Tehran needs a partnership with Beijing as the Iranian economy is desperate for Chinese cash.
+While Beijing may want a partnership with Tehran, Tehran needs a partnership with Beijing as the Iranian economy is desperate for Chinese capital.
 The Islamic Republic also faces the specter of a military confrontation with the US, Saudi Arabia, or Israel and having a Chinese military presence might serve as a deterrent.

 Iran’s geography also fits into China’s “String of Pearls” strategy, which creates multiple ports along the maritime road of the BRI.
 One strategic port is positioned near the Strait of Hormuz, the only way in and out of the Persian Gulf and one of the most strategic locations in the world.